 The Moonlit Road

-If you’re looking for a short horror-fiction series to fill the void after you prematurely binged NoSleep’s entire back catalog, The Moonlit Road has everything you need to get your fix for the 31st.
+If you’re looking for a short horror-fiction series to fill the void after you prematurely binged NoSleep’s entire back catalog, The Moonlit Road has everything you need to get your fix.
 The show focuses on horror stories, urban legends, and freaky folktales from the American South, with narration by a varied cast of incredible Southern storytellers.
-If you’re from the South, you might find something hauntingly familiar in the archives of The Moonlit Road, as they pull many of their stories from well-known local legends and widely-reported hauntings.
-Everything about The Moonlit Road oozes the feeling of ghost stories being passed down generation by generation on moonlit evenings and around crackling campfires.
-New episode releases tend to be sporadic, but there’s currently over 50 that you can sink those witchy fingers into before the holiday.
+If you’re from the South, you might find something hauntingly familiar in the archives of The Moonlit Road, as it pulls many of its stories from well-known local legends and widely reported hauntings.
+Everything about The Moonlit Road oozes the feeling of ghost stories being passed down from generation to generation on moonlit evenings around crackling campfires.
+New episode releases tend to be sporadic, but there’s currently over 50 to keep your mind off the news.

 The Other Stories

-What better way to prepare yourself for the spookiest night of the year than by terrifying yourself on the way to work every morning until you’re so on edge that you can’t bring yourself to open the door to trick-or-treaters?
+What better way to distract yourself from the crazy-making dullness of self-quarantine than by terrifying yourself to the point of immobility?
 The Other Stories, which warns listeners that “these aren’t the stories your mother told you,” is a horror/sci-fi/thriller fiction podcast that is specifically built to be enjoyed in bite-sized portions.
-Episodes stick to a 20-25-minute runtime, so you can experience them start to finish on your commute.
+Episodes stick to a 20-25 minute runtime, so you can likely experience them start to finish on your commute.
 The spine-chilling stories are complemented by immersive soundtracks and dotted with subtle sound effects to pull your mind deeper into their madness.
-The result is a perfectly digestible, delightfully unsettling audio morsel to feast on in preparation for all those brains — er, candy — you’ll be enjoying this Halloween.
-Episodes typically release once a week, but during Halloween week (October 25 through October 31), you can enjoy a new one every single day.
+The result is a perfectly digestible, delightfully unsettling audio morsel that you’ll feast on like a zombie with a bowlful of brains.

 When you first begin Haunted Places, you may feel like it’s the podcasting world’s answer to shows like SyFy’s Ghost Hunters International, but oh boy, is it so much more than that.
 Each week, host Greg Polcyn brings you along on a tour of a famous haunted place.
 Polcyn doesn’t stop at relaying the legends surrounding each location, though — he takes a deep, dark dive into the history of every location, sharing the haunting truth of how each place gained its infamous reputation.
 Whether you believe in the paranormal or not, there’s something spine-chilling about hearing the oft-untold stories behind now-defunct asylums, dusty old castles, and creepy hotels.
 The show seamlessly weaves together ghastly history lessons with audio of Polcyn’s tours of each location, and the chill factor of each episode is supported by eerie music and immersive sound effects.
 You can listen to the last six months’ worth of episodes for free, and the full archives are available on Stitcher Premium.